-- Remove the WWAN antenna plate (1) that secures the WWAN antenna cables to the WWAN module.
-The WWAN antenna plate is included in the Miscellaneous Kit, spare part number N96244-001. - 2.
-Carefully disconnect the WWAN antenna cables (2) from the terminals on the WWAN module.
+1. Remove the WWAN antenna plate (1) that secures the WWAN antenna cables to the WWAN module.

+The WWAN antenna plate is included in the Miscellaneous Kit, spare part number N96244-001.

+2. Carefully disconnect the WWAN antenna cables (2) from the terminals on the WWAN module.

 The #5 WWAN antenna cable connects to the WWAN module #5 Main terminal.
-The #6 WWAN antenna cable connects to the WWAN module #6 Aux terminal. - 3.
-Remove the Phillips M2.0 × 2.5 screw (3) that secures the WWAN module to the system board. - 4.
-Lift the edge of the WWAN module (4) opposite until it rests at an angle. - 5.
-Remove the WWAN module (5) by pulling the module away from the slot at an angle.
+The #6 WWAN antenna cable connects to the WWAN module #6 Aux terminal.

+- 3. Remove the Phillips M2.0 × 2.9 screw (3) that secures the WWAN module to the system board. - 4.
+Remove the WWAN module (4) by pulling the module away from the slot at an angle.

-6. If the WWAN antenna is not connected to the terminal on the WWAN module, install a protective sleeve on the antenna connector, as shown in the following illustration.
+5. If the WWAN antenna is not connected to the terminal on the WWAN module, install a protective sleeve on the antenna connector, as shown in the following illustration.